The set-theoretic Yang-Baxter equation, Kimura semigroups and functional graphs: Introduction

 \coref{finitord} classifies finite-order solutions, using two well known combinatorial numbers: the \emph{Landau number} $g(n)$ \cite{land}, defined as the maximum order of a permutation in $S_n$, and $\overline{T (n, k)}$, the number of all conjugation classes of permutations of order $k$ in the symmetric group $S_n$ for $1 < k \leq g(n)$.
 If $X$ is a finite set with $|X| = n$, then the number of isomorphism classes of solutions of finite order $\geq 2$ on $X$ is equal to

-\seref{sect3} deals with the amply familiar notion in the Yang-Baxter literature \cite{DS, RV, rump} of \emph{indecomposable solution} as introduced in \cite[Definition 2.5]{etingof} (although we express some doubts on the appropriateness of that term in \reref{clasideqybe} (\ref{item:gripe})).
+\seref{sect3} deals with the amply familiar notion in the Yang-Baxter literature (see the recent paper \cite{APPJ23}) of \emph{indecomposable solution} as introduced in \cite[Definition 2.5]{etingof}.
 Perhaps surprisingly, and by contrast to the Yang-Baxter case, the variety of indecomposable solutions of the Frobenius-Separability equation is rather narrow, as we will see in \coref{camputine} and \coref{clasinderighnede}.
 For instance, any surjective solution is decomposable and on a set with $n$ elements there is, up to isomorphism, only one right non-degenerate indecomposable solution: the one associated to a cycle of length $n$.

 \thref{th:conngrph} is a bit of a departure from the theme that indecomposable solutions are rather simple in character: it links indecomposability with the connectedness of the associated graph $\Gamma_f$ of a given function $f: X \to X$ as introduced in \deref{def:grph}.
 More precisely, \thref{th:conngrph} describes all left-nondegenerate indecomposable solutions on a set $X$ as follows: